-- E.28 To ensure that the approval of the Executive is obtained before any negotiations are concluded to work for third parties. - E.29 To maintain a register of all contracts entered into with third parties in accordance with procedures specified by the Chief Finance Officer.
+E.28 To ensure that the approval of the Executive is obtained before any negotiations are concluded to work for third parties.

-- E.30 To ensure that appropriate insurance arrangements are made. - E.31 To ensure that the Council is not put at risk from any bad debts. - E.32 To ensure that no contract is subsidised by the Council. - E.33 To ensure that, wherever possible, payment is received in advance of the delivery of the service. - E.34 To ensure that the Directorate/Service has the appropriate expertise to undertake the contract. - E.35 To ensure that such contracts do not impact adversely upon the services provided for the Council. - E.36 To ensure that all contracts are properly documented. - E.37 To provide appropriate information to the Chief Finance Officer to enable a note to be entered into the statement of accounts.
+- E.29 To maintain a register of all contracts entered into with third parties in accordance with procedures specified by the Corporate Director of Finance and Resources. - E.30 To ensure that appropriate insurance arrangements are made. - E.31 To ensure that the Council is not put at risk from any bad debts. - E.32 To ensure that no contract is subsidised by the Council. - E.33 To ensure that, wherever possible, payment is received in advance of the delivery of the service. - E.34 To ensure that the Directorate/Service has the appropriate expertise to undertake the contract. - E.35 To ensure that such contracts do not impact adversely upon the services provided for the Council. - E.36 To ensure that all contracts are properly documented. - E.37 To provide appropriate information to the Corporate Director of Finance and Resources to enable a note to be entered into the statement of accounts.